AlgoView/.github/profile/README.md

 # ![The Algoview Project](https://github.com/AlgoView/.github/blob/main/profile/AVPROJECT.jpg)
-An initial documentation, to scope out the requirements and structure of the project.
 ## Introduction
 This is a project for and by algorithmic trading enthousiasts that aim to take their creativity to the next level by unlocking python and AI on the well known Tradingview charts.

 We do this as much of the work in building good algorithms is done with good analyses, and visualisation.
-Seeing more quicker, speeds up the process of this type of coding.
+Calculations that are done faster, speeds up the process of this type of developing.

 This project is **Opensource** and open for people to join at all times